RanaEssam03/Sorting-Algorithms/README.md

 # Sorting-Algorithms-
-This is our  implementation of shell , insertion , selection , shell , count, merge and quick sort  algorithms.
+This is our  implementation of bubble , insertion , selection , shell , count, merge and quick sort  algorithms.